opentelekomcloud-docs/tag-management-service/umn/source/product_profile/tms_and_other_services.rst

 TMS and Other Services
 ======================

--  Services that support central management of tags
+-  Services that support TMS

    TMS provides central management for all tags of the cloud resources listed in :ref:`Table 1 <en-us_topic_0056858747__table256483375112>`.

-   A cloud service can contain multiple resource types.
+   A cloud service can have multiple resource types.
 You can select a resource type as required on the TMS console and manage the tags of this type of resources in a centralized manner.

    .. _en-us_topic_0056858747__table256483375112: